crafn/proto-gamelang/plans/references.markdown

 	var ptr : ?int = null;

 Other semantics are similar to C pointers.
+Note how everything can be parsed from left to right: "variable `ptr` is a pointer-to-int with default value `null`"

 Reference syntax